Automattic/simplenote-electron/README.md

 3. `npm install`
 4. `npm run dev`
 5. The dev server will start on [http://localhost:4000](http://localhost:4000), and the Electron app will launch automatically.
+6. For all logging from Electron to be printed to the terminal (e.g. `console.log` statements within `app.js`), you might need to set `env ELECTRON_ENABLE_LOGGING=1`.
-6. Sign up for a new account within the app.
+7. Sign up for a new account within the app.
 Use the account for **testing purposes only** as all note data will be periodically cleared out on the server.

 _Note: Simplenote API features such as sharing and publishing will not work with development builds.
 Due to a limitation of `make` installation paths used for build cannot have spaces._